sddevelopment-be/penguin-pragmatic-patterns/content/practices/keep_a_changelog.md

 Refrain from referring to external descriptions (e.g. bug reports), as project tend to outlive the platforms that host them, or the tools used to track work and defects.

 Make sure to separate your log by the different versions of your application.
-Ideally, the msot recent changes are at the top, to avoid people needing to scroll through a lengthy document to find recent information.
+Ideally, the most recent changes are at the top, to avoid people needing to scroll through a lengthy document to find recent information.
 Keep track of at least the following items: `deletions`, `additions`, `changes`.
 You can add more categories if desired or required.